 Recovery Community is the proud recipient of the 2014 MNSCU Innovative Student Affairs Program Award and the 2016 NASPA IV East Innovative Program Award.

 About Recovery Community

-Our collegiate recovery community supports St. Cloud State and St. Cloud Technical and Community College students who have struggled with substance abuse and addiction and now are now committed to sobriety.
+Our collegiate recovery community supports St. Cloud State University and St. Cloud Technical and Community College students who have struggled with substance abuse and addiction and now are now committed to sobriety.

 We are among the leading universities across the country that have established residential collegiate recovery communities.
 These programs have proven highly successful; their students have emerged as vibrant campus leaders, typically achieving higher average GPAs than their campus peers.